On-site Medical Exams

 Exams are gentle, slow, and non-invasive, guided by the child or teen.
 Each step is explained and completed only with the patient’s permission.
 If the child or teen becomes uncomfortable, the exam stops.
 The child always has the right to speak up and maintain control over their body.

-At CAC, families can also arrange pregnancy testing, sexually transmitted infection testing or treatment, health and safety guidance and evidence collection when requested and appropriate.
+At the CAC, families can also arrange pregnancy testing, sexually transmitted infection testing or treatment, health and safety guidance and evidence collection when requested and appropriate.

 While nurses are not part of law enforcement or the prosecutor’s office, they are trusted members of the multidisciplinary team and play an important role in supporting each child’s care and healing plan.